 B.S. effective Winter 2012.

-Faculty advisor: Philip Gill
+Faculty advisor: Xiaochuan Tian

 Half of this major’s upper division coursework includes linear algebra, real analysis, and other mathematics courses chosen by the student, and half is selected by the student for approval from one or two other departments (such as physics, chemistry, economics, cognitive science, computer science, or any in engineering).
 This makes the major act as a joint major in mathematics and applied science.
 The curriculum allows the flexibility of completing a cohesive program designed around a student’s academic interests.